timescale/docs/mst/dblink-extension.md

 ### Query data using a foreign data wrapper

 To query a foreign data wrapper, you must be a database user with the necessary permissions on the remote server.
-The following examples continue to use the user `user1`.
+The examples in this section assume a user called `user1`.
 To query the remote table `inventory` defined in the target PostgreSQL database from the `mst_remote` server definition: